 As time wore on, Roberts soon became a fan favorite, thanks in part to his memorable rivalries with the Honky Tonk Man, the Million Dollar Man and Andre the Giant.
 WWE Universe fans from that generation will never forget the Giant’s paralyzing fear of Jake’s pet python, Damien.

-Following that historic event, Jake’s appearances in WWE have been sporadic but memorable, such as a 2005 appearance on Raw when he confronted a young Randy Orton prior to the Viper’s WrestleMania match against the Undertaker.
-Later that year he worked with the company to produce the tell-all DVD Pick Your Poison, which offered a no-holds-barred look at his tumultuous career.
+Following that historic event, Jake’s appearances in WWE have been sporadic but memorable, including a 2005 appearance on Raw when he confronted a young Randy Orton prior to The Viper’s WrestleMania match against the Undertaker.
+Later that year, he worked with the company to produce the tell-all DVD Pick Your Poison, which offered a no-holds-barred look at his tumultuous career.